graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Object

-ObjectTypeDefinition : type Name ImplementsInterfaces? { FieldDefinition+ }
+ObjectTypeDefinition : type Name ImplementsInterfaces?
+Directives? { FieldDefinition+ }

 ImplementsInterfaces : implements NamedType+

-FieldDefinition : Name ArgumentsDefinition? : Type
+FieldDefinition : Name ArgumentsDefinition? : Type Directives?

 ArgumentsDefinition : ( InputValueDefinition+ )

 InputValueDefinition : Name : Type DefaultValue?
+Directives?

 Object types represent a list of named fields, each of which yield a value of a specific type.
 Each field itself may accept a list of named arguments.